-The timing of some expected Miami Dolphins moves.
-And one way DeVante Parker might stay with team
+The timing of Miami Dolphins moves including possible attempt to sign Tyrod Taylor

-One of the NFL’s biggest weeks is here.
+One of the NFL’s biggest weeks is here, and let’s begin with the Tyrod Taylor rumors right off the bat.

-And by that start of the 2019 league year, clubs must be at or below the $188.2 million salary, meaning some teams will be making roster moves so they can be as competitive as possible for free agency.
+There’s smoke, fanned by friend and ProFootballtalk.com smoke signaler Mike Florio, because there’s fire.
+Multiple sources, including a team source, said in recent days that Taylor was going to be one of the quarterbacks the Dolphins would like as a replacement for Ryan Tannehill.

+One source said Taylor is Miami’s lead candidate to be the bridge quarterback for the Dolphins in 2019.

 Sign Up and Save